mmikowski/jquery.event.ue/README.md

 Dual licensed under the MIT or GPL Version 2 http://jquery.org/license

-### Version 0.3.1
-This is the first release registered with jQuery plugins.

-### Version 0.3.2
+### Version  1.1.9
-Confirmed compatible with jQuery 1.7.0 through 1.9.1.
+Stopped preventDefault() from firing on events not controlled by the plugin.
+Updated tests to handle zooming correctly.

-### Versions 0.4.1-3
+### Versions 1.0.x
-Updated documentation and npm release.
+**No code changes.**  Updated npm keywords.
+Fixed typos.

-### Versions 0.5.0-0.5.2
-Updated docs, jslint compatibility, removed cruft, updated test page to include zoom support (shift + mb1 hold + mouse up/down ).

-### Versions 0.6.0
-Fixed held logic, added `px_tdelta_x` and `px_tdelta_y` to attributes.
-Updated test page to include expected results.
+Bumped version number to represent maturity and stability.
+Redirected library discussion to blog post.

 ### Versions 0.6.1
 The default `px_radius` parameter was doubled from 5px to 10px.
 This made `utap` and `uheld` events work much better on smaller screens.
 Confirmed compatible with with jQuery 2.1.4, thus 1.7.0 - 2.1.4 appear safe.

+### Versions 0.6.0
+Fixed held logic, added `px_tdelta_x` and `px_tdelta_y` to attributes.
+Updated test page to include expected results.

+### Versions 0.5.0-0.5.2
+Updated docs, jslint compatibility, removed cruft, updated test page to include zoom support (shift + mb1 hold + mouse up/down ).

-### Versions 1.1.0-4
+### Versions 0.4.1-3
-**No code changes.**  Updated npm keywords.
-Fixed typos.
+Updated documentation and npm release.

-Bumped version number to represent maturity and stability.
-Redirected library discussion to blog post.
+### Version 0.3.2
+Confirmed compatible with jQuery 1.7.0 through 1.9.1.

+### Version 0.3.1
+First release registered with jQuery plugins.

 ### Testing
-I have tested with Android 3.2+ (Chrome only), iOS5+ Safari, Chrome 15+, Firefox 23, and IE 9+.
+Tested with Android 3.2 Chrome, iOS5+ Safari, Chrome 15+, Firefox 23, and IE 9+.

-The browser in Windows 8 RT has issues.

 ## See also
 The Hammer touch library, jQuery mobile.